Building from Source¶

 MACHINE is not provided, the script will list all possible

 machines found in every enabled OpenEmbedded / Yocto Project layer,

 and force one to be selected.

 specified, the script will default to

-You can build the Linux microPlatform gateway image by running:
+You can build the Linux microPlatform base-console image by running:

 Depending on the amount of RAM and number of processors and cores in your system, the speed of your Internet connection, and other factors, the first build could take several hours.
 Subsequent builds run much faster since some artifacts are cached.

 At the end of the build, your build artifacts will be found under

 In case you are already working with a FoundriesFactory, you can instead download the source code for that factory with the following steps.